Artist’s rendering of WGS-11+

 Space Operations Command emblem

-Generates, presents, and sustains combat-ready intelligence, cyber, space and combat support forces to Combatant Commands
+Generates and presents combat-ready intelligence, cyber, space and combat support forces.

 Vision